 The Company assesses its deferred tax assets for recoverability on a regular basis, and where applicable, a valuation allowance is recorded to reduce the total deferred tax asset to an amount that will, more likely than not, be realized in the future.
-In fiscal year 2008, management concluded that it was more likely than not that the Company's net deferred tax assets would not be fully realizable.
-As a result of management's evaluation, the Company recorded valuation allowances against substantially all of its net deferred tax assets at that time.
-The Company evaluates positive and negative evidence at each financial reporting period to determine whether it is more likely than not that the Company's deferred tax assets would be realizable.
-In accordance with such process, at December 31, 2012, the Company again evaluated the available objective evidence, both positive and negative, and concluded that it was more likely than not at that time that a portion of its deferred tax assets would be realizable, and accordingly, the Company determined that valuation allowances aggregating to \$19.9 million were no longer needed.
-This amount released from the valuation allowance has been reported as a component of income tax benefit in the accompanying Consolidated Statement of Operations for the year ended December 31, 2012.
-The remaining balance of the valuation allowance primarily relates to California R&D tax credits that have not met the "more-likely-than-not" realization threshold criteria.
-Under current tax law, the Company on an annual basis generates more California credits than California tax.
-As a result, at December 31, 2014 and 2013, the excess credits of \$5.4 million and \$5.1 million, respectively continued to be subject to a full valuation allowance.
+As of December 31, 2015 and 2014, we believe that most of our deferred tax assets are "more-likely-than not" to be realized with the exception of California R&D tax credits that have not met the "more-likely-than not" realization threshold criteria because on an annual basis and pursuant to current law, we generate more California credits than California tax.
+As a result, at December 31, 2015 and 2014, the excess credits of \$6.0 million and \$5.4 million, respectively continued to be subject to a full valuation allowance.
+In addition, the Company acquired Syntricity on July 17, 2015.
+Syntricity had approximately \$0.2 million of California NOL tax credits on the date of acquisition.
+The Company evaluated positive and negative evidence and concluded that it was more likely than not that the California NOL would not be fully realizable.
+As a result of management's evaluation, the Company recorded full valuation allowance against this deferred tax assets.
 The Company will continue to review its deferred tax assets in accordance with the applicable accounting standards.
-Net deferred tax assets balance as of December 31, 2014 and 2013 was \$11.3 million and \$14.5 million respectively.
-The balance as of December 31, 2014 consists of \$3.3 million net deferred tax assetscurrent portion and \$8.0 million net deferred tax assets-long-term portion.
-The balance as of December 31, 2013 consists of \$5.9 million net deferred tax assets-current portion and \$8.6 million net deferred tax assets-long-term portion.
+Net deferred tax assets balance as of December 31, 2015 and 2014 was \$10.3 million and \$11.3 million, respectively.

+The Company early adopted ASU 2015-17, "Balance Sheet Classification of Deferred Taxes." as of December 31, 2015 using the prospective method and classified all deferred tax assets and liabilities as non-current in the accompanying balance sheet.
+The balance as of December 31, 2015 consists of \$10.3 million net deferred tax assets-long-term portion.
+The balance as of December 31, 2014 consists of \$3.3 million net deferred tax assets-current portion and \$8.0 million net deferred tax assets-long-term portion.

 Tax attributes related to stock option windfall deductions are not recorded until they result in a reduction of cash tax payable.
-Federal tax credits and state net operating losses from windfall deductions were excluded from the deferred tax asset balance as of December 31, 2014.
-As of December 31, 2014, the benefit of the federal credits and state net operating loss deferred tax assets of \$5.1 million and \$66,000, respectively, will be recorded to additional paid-in capital when they reduce cash taxes payable.
-As of December 31, 2013, the excluded windfall deductions for federal and state purposes were \$4.9 million and \$78,000, respectively.
+Federal tax credits and state net operating losses from windfall deductions were excluded from the deferred tax asset balance as of December 31, 2015.
+As of December 31, 2015, the benefit of the federal credits and state net operating loss deferred tax assets of \$4.8 million and \$63,000, respectively, will be recorded to additional paid-in capital when they reduce cash taxes payable.
+As of December 31, 2014, the excluded windfall deductions for federal and state purposes were \$5.1 million and \$66,000, respectively.